 Candidates will be given time to present their solution(s) followed by questions from Examiners.

 For the presentation and defense of both the project/paper and the overnight assignment, candidates may bring written notes or presentation aids.
 The candidates will be asked to submit a copy of their presentation aids and briefing note immediately following the presentation.
 These components of the examination are designed to evaluate a candidate’s ability to understand a problem in relation to the information provided, formulate, and communicate a reasonable solution to facilitate decision-making.
-Candidates are asked to present appropriate solutions, alternatives based on the available information and their recommended solution.
+Candidates are asked to present appropriate solutions, alternatives based on the available information and a recommended solution.

 Examiners will use the following criteria in marking the project/paper, briefing note, and the overnight assignment:

-• Candidate’s ability to understand the assigned problem(s) in view of the information provided.
+- Candidate’s ability to understand the assigned problem(s) in view of the information provided.

-• Candidate’s ability to identify any other significant problems embedded in the assignment.
+- Candidate’s ability to identify any other significant problems embedded in the assignment.

-• The appropriateness of the options that were considered as choices for solving the various problems.
+- The appropriateness of the options that were considered as choices for solving the various problems.

-• Candidate’s ability to justify the resources required (budget and personnel).
+- Candidate’s ability to justify the resources required (budget and personnel).

-• The candidate’s presentation and communication skills.
+- The candidate’s presentation and communication skills.

 Part 3 (Viva Voce)